Webinar offers tips to churches on connecting with veterans and addressing issues related to poverty and homelessness

 “It’s sad because after Veterans Day and after Memorial Day, then I think, ‘What happened to all that enthusiasm?’” she said.
 “We have to be veteran-friendly every day, not just one day, not just two days.”

-McClinton, who was homeless for a time after serving in the military, was one of the featured guests during a recent virtual discussion in the Presbyterian Committee on the Self-Development of People’s “The Struggle is Real” webinar series, which encourages engagement and activism by churches to eradicate poverty.
+McClinton, who was homeless for a time after serving in the military, was one of the featured guests during the latest virtual discussion in the Presbyterian Committee on the Self-Development of People’s “The Struggle is Real” webinar series, which encourages engagement and activism by churches to eradicate poverty.
 The series places an emphasis on listening, engaging and forming relationships with communities.

-One common theme during the webinar was the importance of delving into preexisting services, programs and resources when looking to assist veterans who may be struggling with homelessness, mental illness, unemployment or other problems.
+One common theme during last week’s webinar was the importance of delving into pre-existing services, programs and resources when looking to assist veterans who may be struggling with homelessness, mental illness, unemployment or other problems.